 U.S. Expats & Coronavirus Stimulus Checks: Top FAQs for Americans Living Abroad

 Do you live in the U.S.?
-You’ve stumbled upon information for Americans who live overseas.
+You’ve stumbled upon stimulus check information for Americans who live overseas.
 U.S. residents should read this Coronavirus information instead.

-As a U.S. expat, you probably have more questions about the stimulus checks — both the CARES Act check and the new second round of stimulus checks — than the average American.
+As a U.S. expat, you probably have more questions about all three Coronavirus stimulus checks than the average American.

 Since you make your income abroad, most of you don’t end up owing U.S. taxes, many of you haven’t filed tax returns in a few years, and some of you have extremely complex tax situations.

 To help you out, below we’ve answered the common (and a few uncommon) questions expats have asked about the 2020 and 2021 stimulus checks and how they will (and won’t) affect U.S. citizens who live overseas.